-NOTE: Beginning 2014, you must also complete Arizona Form 301, Nonrefundable Individual Tax Credits and Recapture, and include Forms 301 and 321 with your tax return to claim this credit.
+NOTE: You must also complete Arizona Form 301, Nonrefundable Individual Tax Credits and Recapture, and include Forms 301 and 321 with your tax return to claim this credit.

 Arizona law provides a credit for cash contributions made to certain charities that provide help to the working poor.
-The maximum amount of credit for these donations is \$200 for single taxpayers or heads of household.
-For married taxpayers, the maximum credit is \$400.